 Health Issues and Care

 While these chickens do have a resistance to the cold, you have some poultry farmers who have talked about how they seemed in impeccable health the night before.
-When they came in the next morning, they found one of the chickens dead.
 You don’t seem to have as many health issues with this breed of chicken in comparison to some of the other breeds, but you can still have a problem.
 In general, however, it can be hard to find anything on this chicken for having health problems.

 These chickens tend to be both healthy and fertile.
 Another important thing to understand with these birds comes down to the source of where you buy them from.
 You can get a poor choice because you picked a bad source where the chickens weren’t taken care of properly, and this led to further health problems.